thonny/thonny/docs/translate.md

 Thonny's internationalisation is a collaborative effort kindly hosted by [POEditor](https://poeditor.com) to support open source projects.
 You are very welcome to help us translate it in your language [here](https://poeditor.com/join/project/Gh188fdYH6).

+Thonny's help pages are not translated in POEditor but in the main repository.
+See below for details.

 ## Short story for translators
 [Thonny project in POEditor](https://poeditor.com/join/project/Gh188fdYH6) is the main source for translations -- it is recommended you use this environment for translation.
 If you wish to use another tool then don't forget to import your updates to POEditor as well.